 If you’ve ever been constipated and had painful bowel movements, there’s a good chance you’ve had anal fissures.
 These small tears in the anus usually heal on their own, but if they’re becoming a chronic nuisance for you, it’s time to see the experts at Gastroenterology on Gramercy Park in New York City.
-Bharat Sanghavi, MD, and Moushumi Sanghavi, MD, can help relieve your discomfort.
+Bharat Sanghavi, MD, Moushumi Sanghavi, MD, and Samantha Nazareth, MD, can help relieve your discomfort.
 Call or schedule your consultation online today.

 Anal fissures are small tears that occur in the tissues that line the anus, including the sphincter.
 In most cases, anal fissures resolve on their own, but recurrent cases might require medical attention.

 The main sign of anal fissures is pain around your anus, particularly during and following bowel movements.
 Another symptom is bright red blood in your stool or toilet paper.

 Anal fissures also have visible symptoms, including skin cracks near the anus, though you won’t be able to observe them yourself.

 Just about anyone can get anal fissures, as they’re caused by common events most people experience in their lives.
 Constipation, for example, can lead to fissures as can chronic diarrhea or inflammation caused by gastrointestinal conditions such as Crohn’s disease.

 More rare causes of anal fissures can include childbirth, anal cancer, HIV, and syphilis.